A Patriot's History of the United States: Reception

-Reviewing the book in the journal The History Teacher, David Hoogland Noon was critical of it.
-According to Noon, the book's peculiar priorities – it "devotes a single paragraph to the Japanese internment while squandering an entire page with denunciations of liberal historians and their treatments of the subject" – as well as the omission of landmark works from its sources, suggest "ignorance of the basic parameters of actual historical scholarship".
-Moreover, according to Noon, "the authors make claims that are not even remotely endorsed by the footnoted sources".
-"Written for an audience of the previously converted," Noon concluded, "this book is hardly worth anyone else's time."

 Writing in the Claremont Review of Books, David J. Bobb praised the book as a fine teaching tool, stating that every page of the book is "full of statements that would make Zinn snarl" and that it "gives students an example of honest historical inquiry.

+The book faced criticism, as well.
+Reviewing the book in the journal The History Teacher, David Hoogland Noon found that the book shows "ignorance of the basic parameters of actual historical scholarship", for instance "a single paragraph to the Japanese internment while squandering an entire page with denunciations of liberal historians and their treatments of the subject".
+Moreover, according to Noon, "the authors make claims that are not even remotely endorsed by the footnoted sources."

+New York Times book review editor Barry Gewen called A Patriot's History "a frankly nationalistic—often blatantly partisan—text in which the United States is presented as having a duty to lead while other countries, apparently, have an obligation to follow".

-Criticizing the book from a conservative perspective, Paul Gottfried in The American Conservative characterized A Patriot's History as an example of neoconservative historiography:
+Criticizing the book from a conservative perspective, Paul Gottfried in The American Conservative characterized A Patriot's History as historiography: "...many of the views that this patriotic historian considers far leftist are actually those of the Old Right...
+[The] broad area of agreement about heroes and villains—and about how we reached the glorious present by overcoming the prejudices of the past—unites the liberal and patriotic versions of American history.
+This is the new consensus history, and it leaves little room for the Old Right's take on the past to get a fair hearing."

 In his review of the book in The Wall Street Journal, Brendan Miniter called a Patriot's History a "fluent account of America from the discovery of the Continent up to the present day", and wrote that the book serves to "remind us what a few good individuals can do in just a few short centuries."

 John Coleman reviewing the book in the Institute for Humane Studies, praised it as "thorough and easy to read" and stated: